 What is meditation?

 Meditation is mindfulness and can be defined as a practice where an individual focuses their mind on a particular object, thought or activity, to achieve a mentally clear and emotionally calm state.
 Meditation has been practiced since antiquity in numerous religious traditions and beliefs.
 Meditation may be used with the aim of reducing stress, anxiety, depression, and pain, and increasing peace, perspective, and happiness.
+In Kundalini Yoga meditation contains specific, practical tools that carefully and precisely support the mind and guide the body through the use of breath, mantra, mudra, and focus.

 Meditation is also mentioned in the Bhagavad Gita, an ancient Hindu scripture from where the prince Arjuna has discussions with Lord Krishna.
 In chapter 6 in the Art of Meditation a verse goes as follows;